Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Source catalogues

 \subsection{Stellar-origin binary black holes}

-The merger rates and BHs properties inferred by the observation runs of LIGO and Virgo are frequently used to constraint the population parameters of compact binaries.
+The merger rates and BHs properties inferred by the observation runs of LIGO and Virgo are frequently used to constrain the population parameters of compact binaries.
 In our work we assume the current SOBBH models from \citet{GWTC3_pop}, while for the population synthesis we employ the software package from \citet{Torrado_code}.
 Given the low frequency coverage of space interferometers, those detectors are sensitive to the inspiral phase of stellar-mass binaries, rather than to their mergers like LVK detectors.
 The population synthesis code generates catalogs of SOBBHs emitting in this frequency region according to the mass and spin distributions inferred from the third Gravitational-Wave Transient Catalog (GWTC-3), incorporating theoretical knowledge on star formation and evolution, such as the Madau-Fragos SFR \cite{Madau_2017}, as described in \citet{Torrado_SOBBH}.
 We assume the binary formation to be in a steady state, implying that the observed coalescence time is uniformly distributed across the population.
 In our analysis we set a maximum of 300 years for it, due to computational limitations.
 The redshift distribution is limited as well between $z=10^{-5}$ and $z=10$.
-As done for the MBHBs and the GBs, the orbit is assumed to be circular.
+As done for the MBHBs and the GBs, the orbit is assumed to be circular and we defer to Sec.~\ref{sec:caveats} for a general discussion of the impact of eccentricity.